 For the quality category, clinicians are scored based on six MIPS quality measures, which they can select based on what makes the most sense for their practice.
 CMS releases the final regulations for the Quality Payment Program at the end of every year, which includes the full list of MIPS quality measures.

-When evaluating MIPS quality measures, consider:
+When evaluating the merit-based incentive payment system quality measures, consider:

 - What are the new measures?
-New MIPS quality measures are available for reporting for the first time in that year and do not have historical data for CMS to use for benchmarking.
+New quality measures are available for reporting for the first time in that year and do not have historical data for CMS to use for benchmarking.
 At Medical Advantage, our consultants recommend that practices not use a new measure as one of their top six required measures, since scoring for these new measures will be unpredictable.

 - What are the topped out measures?
 Measures with high overall performance rates are capped at seven points, which can impact a clinician’s scoring potential.